 - Do you think you will remember everything?

-- What happens when a pro athlete doesn’t practice?
+- What happens when an athlete doesn’t practice?

 - How much practice do you think you require?
 When would be the best time for you to do that?

 - What can I do to help you achieve that and be more successful in school?

 Not every child will respond to this, as some kids really don’t want to do any schoolwork.
 In this case, knowing your child is vital to knowing how to set it up so they want to do it.
 Some kids like to have rewards- let’s face it, sometimes that works.
 Some kids like to make it like play and play school.
 Some kids need some structure around it- every day at 11 am- 20 minutes of math, you choose what works for you and your child.
 Some kids get bored with routine and need to have some variety.
 Ask them how they would like to create the time for it and see how it works.
 It doesn’t have to work out perfectly, you keep adjusting it.
 This shows your child that there are always more possibilities to explore.
 Stay in the question of “What else is possible that we haven’t tried?”